Grand Lodge of North Carolina: Second (1907-1946)

 The structure's formal front faced Fayetteville Street, while a secondary front faced Hargett Street.
 The Fayetteville Street façade contained two formal arched entrances: the left side was for masons and upper level tenants, and the right side was the main entrance to a bank, which occupied the main ground floor retail space.
 The bank contained a mezzanine and vault.
 The Hargett Street Facade contained a south facing entrance to the Raleigh Savings Bank, a sidewalk level stair that provided access to the basement which contained the Masonic Temple Barber Shop, and another tenant space at the east end of the building that opened towards the new Raleigh Times Newspaper building.
 The Times had recently been purchased by Grand Secretary John C. Drewry, and had its office constructed a year prior in 1906.

 The cornerstone was laid at street level on the left side of the arched limestone opening closest to the State Capitol.
 Masonic stones are typically laid in the northeast corner of an edifice under construction.
 Since the northeast corner would then be up against the adjacent existing building and located at the block's interior and inaccessible, it was decided to place it next to the entrance, where a practical ceremony can be performed.

 As the building rose out of the ground, it was apparent that its tripartite classicism was intentional.
 From its entry in the National Historic Registry:"The decorative skin of the building is a rather two-dimensional interpretation of classical detailing commonly favored by Beaux Arts practitioners.
 In addition, the deliberate use of the Greek orders on both the interior and exterior relates to their symbolic meaning within the Masonic order.
 Thus it is no coincidence that in the interior the street level is articulated in the Ionic order, the Masons office floor in the Doric order and the most and symbolic room of all, the Meeting Room, in the Corinthian Order."

 It is the first and oldest reinforced concrete ‘skyscraper' in the State.
 It is still standing and is part of the Fayetteville Street Historic District.
 According to the historic nomination form for the building, the ground level west and south facades were heavily modified several times by stakeholders in the late 20th century.
 Upon its departure, the Grand Lodge broke apart the cornerstone and removed its copper time capsule.
+It is on display in the Grand Lodge museum gallery.
 The Masonic Temple is currently owned by Empire Properties.